bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

 Finally, a visual tip.
 The default interpolation between image slices is `nearest-neighbors`.
-Press `i` to activate the `tri-linear` interpolation to obtain a much smoother (and improved) data visualization.
+Press `I` to activate the `tri-linear` interpolation to obtain a much smoother (and improved) data visualization.

 ::: {layout-ncol=2}